metashell/metashell/README.md

 ### Building Metashell on OSX

+#### Using the helper scripts

 * Download the source code from [github](http://github.com/sabel83/metashell).
 * Install the dependent tools:
     * CMake
+    * XCode
+    * The appropriate version of "Auxilary tools for Xcode" which contains the PackageMaker compiler.
+* Run `build.sh` to build Clang with Templight and Metashell.
+To take advantage of multicore systems, you can set the `BUILD_THREADS` environment variable to the maximum number of concurrent builds. (eg. `BUILD_THREADS=4 ./build.sh`)

+#### Building manually

+* Download the source code from [github](http://github.com/sabel83/metashell).
+* Install the dependent tools:
+    * CMake
+    * XCode
 * Build Clang with [Templight](http://plc.inf.elte.hu/templight/)
     * `cd templight`
     * `mkdir build`